 Southern Minnesota Regional Medical Examiner's Office

-The Southern Minnesota Regional Medical Examiner's Office (SMRMEO) performs autopsies and death investigation services for these counties in Southeast Minnesota:
+The Southern Minnesota Regional Medical Examiner's Office (SMRMEO) performs autopsies and death investigation services for the following counties in Southern Minnesota:

-SMRMEO performs autopsies on behalf of Mower County.
+Our office performs autopsies on behalf of La Crosse and Steele counties.

 The Southern Minnesota Regional Medical Examiner's Office assists families, law enforcement agencies and the legal system by determining a scientifically unbiased and logical cause and manner of death.